Cargill UK Tax Strategy

 Cargill seeks to conduct its business in a tax efficient manner.
 This may involve considering the tax consequences of different commercial structures and taking advantage of all available reliefs, incentives and exemptions.
-Cargill will not engage in tax planning involving transactions that have no commercial purpose.
+Cargill will not engage in tax planning involving transactions that are artificial and have no commercial purpose.

 Cargill maintains strong internal controls and tax accounting arrangements in order to reduce tax risk to acceptable levels.
 The Company seeks certainty in its tax affairs wherever possible.
 Tax advice may be obtained from reputable professional firms in relation to issues which are often complex and subjective in nature.
 The Company will only claim a tax benefit in relation to an item where it believes it has a strong technical basis for doing so.